Husky Energy: Retail operations

 In December 2009, Husky acquired 98 Sunoco and Petro-Canada stations in Ontario as part of Suncor Energy's acquisition of Petro-Canada.

 In October 2015, Husky announced an agreement with Imperial Oil to combine its commercial cardlock network with Esso's network.
 As part of the agreement, all Husky cardlock locations were rebranded as Esso cardlocks in 2017, and selected retail locations—including Husky's travel centres—also switched fuel suppliers to Esso.

 In January 2019, Husky stated that it was exploring the sale of its retail network and Prince George refinery.

-In December 2021, Cenovus announced its intent to sell 337 gas stations to Parkland Fuel and Federated Co-operatives, retaining the travel centres and commercial fuels business that operate under the Esso brand.
-Federated Co-operatives will transfer its locations to local members under the Co-op brand, or independent owners under the Tempo brand.
+In December 2021, Cenovus announced its intent to sell 337 Husky stations to Parkland Fuel and Federated Co-operatives, retaining the travel centres and commercial fuels business that operate under the Esso brand.
+Federated Co-operatives received 181 locations primarily in Western Canada; most of the locations were transferred to its member co-operatives and converted to the Co-op banner, and some were transferred to independent franchisees under its Tempo banner.
+Parkland converted its locations to its various fuel banners and On the Run stores.

+In 2025, Cenovus reached an agreement to sell the Husky/Esso travel centre network to Brampton, Ontario-based BVD Petroleum (which, up until that point, primarily ran travel centres supplied by Petro-Canada); the sale was approved by the Competition Bureau in July 2026, with BVD being required to divest an existing location near Glendale in proximity to an existing Husky location.
+Upon the closure of the acquisition in August 2026, the travel centres began to be converted from Husky/Esso to BVD.